 Against this backdrop, live-in care started appearing as a safer and more personal option for many:

 Limited Exposure: With just the caregiver and the elderly individual involved, there's a significantly reduced risk of virus transmission.

 Uninterrupted Family Interaction: Since there’s no broader community to safeguard, families could visit their loved ones more freely, adhering to general safety guidelines.

 Consistent Care: Unlike care homes, where staff rotations became a challenge, live-in care ensured a consistent care environment.

 Looking Forward: The New Normal

 Tech Integration: From telehealth appointments to virtual interactions with family, live-in caregivers can leverage technology to enhance elderly individuals' lives without exposing them to external environments.
-Care Plans, Visits, medication and notes can be uploaded to a cloud to enable families to view these and know what is going on with their loved one on a daily basis.

 How to find the right care for you or your relative

 1. Find your local office

 Bluebird Care delivers care from locally based offices, find yours to start your care journey today.